AlfredIsair/Data-Science-Projects/chronic-disease-analysis-us-states/Readme.md

 ## Repository Structure

-- **code/**: Contains Python scripts for data analysis and visualization.
+- **.ipynb**: Contains Python scripts for data analysis and visualization.
 - **data/**: Contains the dataset used in the analysis.
-- **notebooks/**: Jupyter Notebooks with detailed analysis and visualization steps.
 - **README.md**: Overview of the project and instructions for running the code.
 - **LICENSE**: License information for the project.

-## Getting Started

-To run the analysis, follow these steps:

-1. Clone the repository to your local machine.
-2. Install the required dependencies listed in the `requirements.txt` file.
-3. Navigate to the `notebooks/` directory and open the Jupyter Notebooks to view the analysis.

 ## License